Dating Is The Most Unfair It’s Ever Been… And That’s Great!

 The level of unfairness applies to us all equally as we are all on the same boat

 Yes, dating is more unfair than ever.
 Yes, it’s hard to navigate.
 Yes, you’re going to say or do the wrong thing, and yes, you’re going to be endlessly frustrated by it.
-And you’re going to be fine.
+But don’t lose hope.
+There are ways to improve your dating experience, such as getting the most out of speed dating.
+And remember, you’re going to be fine.
 We’re all in the same boat — nobody has the secret to dating, and anybody who claims they do is talking out of their ass.
 All you can do is accept that it’s not easy, do your best, and enjoy the ride.
 It’ll all work itself out in the end.

 And if it doesn’t, there’s always booze.